On Semi-isogenous mixed surfaces: Introduction

 Also the examples in Table \ref{q1} with $K^2 = 6,7$ may be, to the best of our knowledge, new, although other surfaces with these invariants have been already constructed (see \cite{BCF14,Pol09, MP10, rit07, rit, rit08, Rit15}).

-Finally, we mention an example of a minimal surfaces of general type with $K^2=7$ and $p_g=q=2$.
-The first example of a minimal surface of general type with these invariants appeared very recently (\cite{Rit15}).
-Pignatelli and Polizzi (\cite{PP15}) have a proof that our surface is indeed different from Rito's one and plan to write it in a forthcoming paper.
+Finally, we mention an example of a minimal surface of general type with $K^2=7$ and $p_g=q=2$.
+The first example of a minimal surface of general type with these invariants appeared very recently: in \cite{Rit15} the author constructs such surface as double cover of an abelian surface.
+Pignatelli and Polizzi, in the recent paper \cite{PP16}, show that our surface is different from Rito's one, proving that in our case the Albanese map is a generically finite triple cover.

 The paper is organized as follows.

 In Section \ref{MQS} we describe the mixed action of a finite group on a product of curves and we give the algebraic recipe which, using Riemann's Existence Theorem, constructs mixed quotients.